ricardo774-774/rest-api-express/README.md

 # Rest Api Skeleton In Express

-## Project Description
+## Project Description V3
-This is a basic skeleton of a rest api project using express and handling user paths
+This is a basic skeleton of a rest api project using express and handling user paths.
+In this version I am adding functions such as generating jwt with its respective validations and a new route called auth.
+I am also optimizing processes to make importing files clearer.

 ### Ejecutar en desarollo
 1. Clonar repositorio